elixir-crawly/crawly/docs/README.md

 following requests are going to be processed by the same `parse_item` function.

 Crawly is fully asynchronous.
-Once the requests are scheduled, they are picked up by separate workers and are executed in parralel.
+Once the requests are scheduled, they are picked up by separate workers and are executed in parallel.
 This also means that other requests can keep going even if some request fails or an error happens while handling it.